 Students are expected to be presentable at all times.
 Clothing items must be in good condition and cannot contain images or slogans that invoke disrespect or depict any sort of illegal activity of any kind.
-This also means that see-through clothing must be sufficiently modest and cannot intentionally reveal any variety of student underwear.
+This also means that clothing must be sufficiently modest and cannot intentionally reveal any variety of student underwear.
 In the interest of safety during an emergency evacuation, students must wear footwear at all times of the school day.
+Students are not allowed to chew gum at school.